OPEN WEB, ART, AND THE CIVIC REALM

-We can say that art is used as a way of looking at resolving issues of a public space.
+We can say that art is used as a way of looking at/trying to resolve public space issues.

-Look at what makes a great public space, what are the good elements of that?
-Possibly, that it has a reason, a way to interact, an excuse to talk to a stranger or engage with a group that is different form you.
+Look at what makes a great public space: what are the good elements of that?
+Possibly, that it has a reason, a way to interact, an excuse to talk to a stranger or engage with a group that is different from you.
 Great public spaces have that sense of an event, a time component and allow you to talk to people you wouldn’t normally talk to.

 Let’s use those as a list of desired outcomes which in turn begins to constitute a framework.